gavthetallone/devops-final-project/README.md

 ![Front End](https://raw.githubusercontent.com/gavthetallone/devops-final-project/dev/diagrams/front-end.jpg)

 ### Back End
 This backend of the Spring Petclinic application only provides a REST API.
 There is no UI.
 The application is a Angular front-end application which consumes the REST API.
+This includes the inbuilt database which will send the information to the load balancer.

 ## Revisits

-Using a Stand alone database
+### Using a Stand alone database
+Switching to a stand alone database meant storing the data outside the application instead of the in the back end.
+We did it by adding a MySQL edatabase on azure and allowing the backend to communicate to the stand alone database.
+By following the instructions which are provided in the readme for the backend.

 ## Author